pg2b3dm

 where ftr.objectid NOT LIKE 'bag%';

-Now, generate the 3D Tiles using the new view:
+Now, generate the 3D Tiles using the new view - adding the shaderscolumn parameter:

 Result: The exported 3D Tiles will now have different colors based on the CityGML feature classes, enhancing the visualization quality.